Your loved one has passed away, what next?

 If the death occurs at a hospital, adult care facility or any other medical institute

-You may let the person in charge know to release the body to Rahma Funeral Home.
-Our staff will be there within 1-2 hours.
-We will then bring your loved one to our funeral home and set an arrangement conference with the family.
+Please let the medical staff know that you have chosen to release the body to Rahma Funeral Home.
+They will then give our office a call once your loved one is ready to be released from their care and into our care.
+We will then bring your loved one to our funeral home and set to schedule an arrangement conference with the family.

 If the death occurs at home (not under hospice care)